ndanielsen/beginning-python/README.md

 ### HISTORY OF PYTHON?

 * Created by Guido Von Rossum in 1991
-* Currently on version 3+ but most people still use 2.7+
+* Currently on version 3+ but many people still use 2.7+
 * Influenced by:
 * C, C++, Dylan, Haskell, Java, Icon, Lisp, Perl, ABC, ALGOL, Modula-3